n2geoff/Impact/README.md

 ## NOTICE

 [Dominic Szablewski's](http://phoboslab.org/) [ImpactJS Game Engine]() was released under [MIT](LICENSE) license recently, and I felt the biggest disadvantage its PHP usage for its level editor, Weltmeister.
-Searching GitHub reveiled some old work by [cpetzold](https://github.com/cpetzold/node-impact).
+Searching GitHub revealed some old work by [cpetzold](https://github.com/cpetzold/node-impact).
 I updated that work and now I think it is much easier to GET STARTED

 # ImpactJS